-To obtain an enforceable Innovation patent right, a Request for Certification of the granted Innovation Patent must be filed with IP Australia – this can be done at any time after the Innovation Patent has been granted.
+To obtain an enforceable innovation patent right, a Request for Certification of the granted innovation patent application must be filed with IP Australia – this can be done at any time after the innovation patent has been granted.
 IP Australia will then conduct a substantive examination of the Innovation Patent to determine whether the Innovation Patent is new and includes an innovative step over the prior art.
-Anyone (not just the owner of the Innovation Patent) can request certification of the Innovation Patent at any time during the term of grant.
+Anyone (not only the owner of the Innovation Patent) can request certification of the innovation patent at any time during the term of grant.

-If the Innovation Patent is successful during examination, it will be certified.
+If the innovation patent application is successful during examination, it will be certified.
 A certified Innovation Patent can be used to stop infringement of the innovation by third parties in the Australian Federal Court.
 However, most disputes are settled out of court.
 It should be noted that certification is not a presumption that the innovation patent is valid.

-The flowchart below illustrates the steps involved in obtaining an innovation patent in Australia.
+The flowchart below illustrates the innovation patent process in Australia.

 (Click on the image to zoom)

 There are a variety of strategic uses for the innovation patent system.
 Here are some strategies that have been adopted by our clients at various times:

 - An innovation patent can be used to specifically target an alleged infringer of a granted standard patent.
 This is achieved by filing a divisional innovation patent of the standard patent application.
 The divisional innovation patent will bear the same priority date as the standard patent application and thus will enable the infringer’s activities to be captured.
 The claims of the innovation patent are specifically drafted by your patent attorney to ensure the maximum overlap with the infringer’s product or process.